hashbrowncipher/aws-roleshell/README.md

 serve as an adapter for software which is not capable of assuming a role by itself.

+Usage is like so:

+    $ aws --profile readonly roleshell -- mycommand

+Under this example, `mycommand` will run with IAM role credentials defined by the `readonly` profile.

 aws-roleshell makes use of the aws-cli temporary credentials cache, so multiple roleshells can re-use the same temporary credentials until they expire.
 This is especially useful for IAM roles that require MFA, because an MFA token is only